Welsh food tours

 Visit The Blaenafon Cheddar Company in Blaenavon, a World Heritage Site.
-Here you will find a selection of hand made Cheddar and goat’s cheese made with quality local ingredients - one of which is matured underground at the neighbouring Big Pit Mining Museum.
-As you’re in Blaenavon take this opportunity to pop down to Big Pit.
-The underground tour takes you 92 metres (300 feet) underground with a real miner.
+Here you will find a selection of handmade Cheddar and goat’s cheese made with quality local ingredients - one of which is matured underground at the neighbouring Big Pit Mining Museum.

-Your next stop is the Welsh Whisky Company, situated in the small village of Penderyn, within the Brecon Beacons National Park.
-It’s the only distillery left in Wales and one of the smallest in the world.
+It’s one of the smallest distilleries in the world.
 Not only does it produce the finest quality single malt whisky but also a range of Welsh spirits such as Merlyn liqueur, Brecon Vodka and Brecon Gin.
 Visitors can experience the distilling, bottling process and the history of whisky making in Wales.
-And of course you’ll get to sample the spirits.
+And of course, you’ll get to sample the spirits!

 Head south to Swansea Market.
 You can try a range of Welsh delicacies including cockles from the tidal Penclawdd Sands and laverbread, an edible seaweed.
 Fresh fish here is especially good, as are locally reared lamb and beef, Gower vegetables and local cheeses.
 Follow the aroma in the market to sample freshly baked Welsh cakes which you’ll find on the bakestone or griddle.